 Skin cancer is the most common type of cancer and commonly develops in sun-exposed areas of skin.
 The incidence is highest among outdoor workers, sportsmen, and sunbathers and is inversely related to the amount of melanin skin pigmentation; fair-skinned people are most susceptible.
 Skin cancers may also develop years after therapeutic x-rays or exposure to carcinogens (eg, arsenic ingestion).

-Over 3.5 million new cases of skin cancer are diagnosed in over 2 million people in the US yearly.
+Over 5.4 million new cases of skin cancer are diagnosed in over 3.3 million people in the United States yearly.
 (See The Skin Cancer Foundation.)